BinyuHuang-nju/zab-tla/README.md

 You can find this document in chinese in [doc-in-chinsese](doc-in-chinese/README.md).

 ## Requirements
 TLA+ toolbox version 1.7.0

 ## Run
 Create specification [experiment/ZabWithQTest.tla](experiment/ZabWithQTest.tla) or [experiment/ZabWithQTest2.tla](experiment/ZabWithQTest2.tla) and run models in the following way.
+These two spec files are equivalent.
+Through ZabWithQTest2.tla, we can understand spec better, and understand how we verify correctness of ZAB by extending Zab Module.
+Through ZabWithQTest2.tla, we can clearly divide spec into five modules, which are:
+- Phase0.
+Leader Election
+- Phase1.
+Discovery
+- Phase2.
+Synchronization
+- Phase3.
+Broadcast
+- Recovery Module
 ### Assign constants
-After creating a new model and choosing *Temporal formula* with value *spec*, we first assign most of  constants.
+After creating a new model and choosing *Temporal formula* with value *Spec*(*SpecT* in ZabWithQTest2.tla), we first assign most of  constants.
 We need to set CONSTANTS about server states as model value, including *Follower*, *Leader*, and *ProspectiveLeader*.
 We need to set CONSTANTS about message types as model value, including *CEPOCH*, *NEWEPOCH*, *ACKE*, *NEWLEADER*, *ACKLD*, *COMMITLD*, *PROPOSE*, *ACK*, *COMMIT*, *RECOVERYREQUEST*, and *RECOVERYRESPONSE*.
 We need to set CONSTANT *Value* as a symmetrical model value (such as <symmetrical\>{v1,v2}) to compress state space.